yinguobing/head-pose-estimation/README.md

 3. Pose estimation.
 Once we got the 68 facial landmarks, a mutual PnP algorithms is adopted to calculate the pose.

+## Miscellaneous
+- The marks is detected frame by frame, which result in small variance between adjacent frames.
+This makes the pose unstaible.
+A Kalman filter is used to solve this problem, you can draw the original pose to observe the difference.

+- The 3D model of face comes from OpenFace, you can find the original file [here](https://github.com/TadasBaltrusaitis/OpenFace/blob/master/lib/local/LandmarkDetector/model/pdms/In-the-wild_aligned_PDM_68.txt).